Motional entanglement in low-energy collisions near shape resonances

 This may in part be due to the difficulty to characterize entanglement in the infinite-dimensional Hilbert spaces of continuous variables (CV)~\cite{Eisert_2002}.
-Identification of CV entanglement in general is limited to bi-partite pure states, using quantifiers such as the von Neumann entropy~\cite{RevModPhys.81.865} or the single-particle purity~\cite{Grobe_1994} which are based on the reduced density matrices of each particle.
+Quantification of CV entanglement in general is limited to bi-partite pure states, using measures based on the reduced density matrices of each particle such as the von Neumann entropy~\cite{RevModPhys.81.865} or the single-particle purity~\cite{Grobe_1994}.
 Alternative criteria such as the positive partial transpose (PPT)~\cite{Duan2000PRL,Simon2000PRL} or quantifiers based on the Shannon entropy~\cite{Walborn2009} or the Husimi $Q$ distribution~\cite{Garttner2023} are necessary and sufficient only for Gaussian states, as encountered for photons~\cite{Serafini_Book}, but are unsuitable to quantify entanglement generated in collisions of free particles.
 A second difficulty arises from the challenge of a full quantum-mechanical description of free particle collisions in three-dimensional space~\cite{Friedrich}.
-To date, the generation of entanglement in collisions was studied only in the limit of pure $s$-wave scattering~\cite{WangPRA2006} and in one spatial dimension \cite{Opatrny2001, Law2004PRA, Tal2005PRL,Schmuser2006,Harshman2008,Schnabel2025}.
-Confinement to one spatial dimension leads to orthogonality of the transmitted and reflected amplitudes, making scattering in one and more spatial dimensions fundamentally different.
-Analysis in 3D~\cite{WangPRA2006} suggested a connection of the entanglement generated in a collision and the collision cross section, at least for $s$-wave collisions and under conditions where the phase shift as a function of the collision energy remains nearly constant.
+The generation of entanglement in collisions has been investigated only in the limit of pure $s$-wave scattering~\cite{WangPRA2006} and within one spatial dimension \cite{Opatrny2001, Law2004PRA, Tal2005PRL,Schmuser2006,Harshman2008,Benedict_2012,Schnabel2025}.
+1D confinement enforces orthogonality of the transmitted and reflected amplitudes, rendering scattering in one and more spatial dimensions fundamentally distinct.
+Analysis of $s$-wave collisions in 3D suggested a connection between the collision cross-section and the generated entanglement, at least under conditions where the phase shift remains nearly constant as a function of the collision energy~\cite{WangPRA2006}.
 However, pure $s$-wave scattering misses key features of quantum collisions --- partial wave interference and scattering resonances.
 The latter lead to peaks in the cross section.
 Will this carry over to entanglement?
 In other words, can scattering resonances be used to maximize the generation of entanglement in collisions?